Abishek05/django-profile-api-question/README.md

 # django-profile-api-question
 1. Design a Profile model in Django such that each user has only one profile associated, profile should contain address, pincode and profile_pic fields
-2. write a model serilaizer and model viewset to achieve CRUD functionality for Profile API
+2. write a model serilaizer(ModelSerializer class) and model viewset(ModelViewset class) to achieve CRUD functionality for Profile API
-3. API should allow only Pincode to be updateable
+3. API should allow only POST for all fields and only Pincode to be updateable(PUT/PATCH)